 - Consider flying airlines without baggage fees.
 JetBlue and Southwest may have a lower bottom line even if there’s a cheaper fare on another airline because of luggage fee factors.

 - Pack clothing that can be mixed and matched to make an entire wardrobe from a few simple pieces.

 - Visit the resort laundry facility while at your destination.
 By doing laundry during your vacation, you can save on luggage fees.
 Combine a day by the resort pool with a laundry day.
 The laundry facilities at most resorts are located close to the pool.
 If you are doing laundry, you can pack detergent pods to save on purchasing it there.

 - Put your bulkiest items in those special vacuum bags to reduce their size and roll your clothes when packing.
 They take up less room and wrinkle less as well.
 Most hotels will lend you a vacuum with a hose to repack for your trip home.

 - Ship dry goods and toiletries to your destination ahead of schedule.
-Disney hotels will accept packages if your reservation can be confirmed.
-Goods you may consider shipping are toiletries, feminine hygiene products, sunblock, baby wipes, diapers, food goods, or other lightweight necessary items that are odd-shaped and difficult to pack.
+Disney hotels will accept packages.
+You may consider shipping toiletries, feminine hygiene products, sunblock, baby wipes, diapers, food goods, or other lightweight necessary items that are odd-shaped and difficult to pack.
 Use this list of resort phone numbers to call for specific resort shipping information.

 - Take only those items that you will truly have to use.
 Disney resorts supply hairdryers and small soaps, shampoos, and conditioners.
 If going for seven days, don’t pack for nine.

 - If you will have a rental car, consider purchasing items at your destination.
-Cans of baby formula and diapers can be purchased at a local store at the same prices they can be anywhere else.
+Consider buying baby formula and diapers at a local store.

 - Backpacks aren’t just for kids.
 Since a regular size backpack counts as a “personal” item, fill it with extra items and pack your empty purse.